FVeskrna/Unity3D---Game-of-Life/README.md

-# Unity3D---Game-of-Life

-Game of Life – Cellular Automaton Simulation

-This project is an interactive simulation of Conway’s Game of Life, implemented in Unity 3D.
-The application visualizes the evolution of a cellular automaton based on simple mathematical rules that give rise to complex, lifelike behavior.
-The primary goal of this project was to explore procedural generation, simulation logic, and performance-conscious rendering within Unity’s 3D environment.

-Concept Overview

-The Game of Life, originally formulated by the British mathematician John Horton Conway in 1970, is a zero-player game in which the state of a two-dimensional grid evolves over time according to a set of deterministic rules.
-Each cell can be either alive or dead, and its state in the next generation is determined by the number of living neighbors:

-A living cell with fewer than two live neighbors dies (underpopulation).

-A living cell with two or three live neighbors survives.

-A living cell with more than three live neighbors dies (overpopulation).

-A dead cell with exactly three live neighbors becomes alive (reproduction).

-Despite these simple rules, the system can produce extraordinarily complex and often unpredictable patterns that resemble biological growth, self-organization, and even computation.

-Application Description

-The Unity application automatically generates a custom grid based on the current window resolution.
-Each grid cell represents a 10×10 pixel area, allowing the board size to dynamically adjust to the user’s screen dimensions.

-At runtime, the grid is populated with cells represented by 3D cubes, whose states are updated frame by frame according to Conway’s rules.
-The user can start or stop the simulation at any time, reset the grid, or generate a new board using one of two available generation modes:

-Random Generation – fills the board with a random distribution of live and dead cells.

-Symmetrical Generation – creates a balanced, mirrored layout to observe more structured evolution patterns.

-The visualization updates in real time, providing immediate feedback on how small initial differences in configuration can lead to vastly different outcomes.

-Key Features

-Dynamic board generation based on display resolution (10 px per grid cell)

-Start, stop, and reset functionality for full control over simulation flow

-Two distinct generation modes: random and symmetrical

-Optimized update cycles for efficient real-time rendering

-Modular code structure suitable for further algorithmic experimentation

-Technical Summary

-Engine: Unity 3D

-Language: C#

-Rendering: Real-time procedural mesh updates

-Primary Focus: Algorithm simulation, procedural content generation, and state management

-Educational Purpose

-This project demonstrates the emergent behavior of simple rule-based systems and serves as an educational tool for understanding cellular automata, simulation design, and algorithmic visualization in a 3D engine environment.
-It can also serve as a basis for further exploration of generative systems, artificial life, and computational modeling.
+# Game of Life – Cellular Automaton Simulation

+This project is an interactive simulation of **Conway’s Game of Life**, developed in **Unity 3D**.
+It visualizes the evolution of a cellular automaton governed by simple deterministic rules that, when applied iteratively, produce complex and emergent behavior.
+The project serves as a demonstration of procedural generation, simulation logic, and efficient state management within a real-time 3D engine.

+---

+## Overview

+The **Game of Life**, proposed by mathematician **John Horton Conway** in 1970, is a zero-player game in which the evolution of a two-dimensional grid is determined entirely by its initial state.
+Each cell in the grid can exist in one of two states: *alive* or *dead*.
+With each generation, the following transition rules are applied:

+1. Any live cell with fewer than two live neighbors dies (underpopulation).
+2. Any live cell with two or three live neighbors survives.
+3. Any live cell with more than three live neighbors dies (overpopulation).
+4. Any dead cell with exactly three live neighbors becomes a live cell (reproduction).

+Despite their simplicity, these rules can lead to complex patterns such as oscillators, gliders, and self-replicating systems, illustrating the principles of emergent behavior.

+---

+## Application Description

+The application dynamically generates a simulation grid based on the current window resolution.
+Each grid cell corresponds to a 10×10 pixel area, ensuring that the total board size adapts to any screen dimension.

+Cells are represented as 3D cubes whose states update in real time according to Conway’s rules.
+Users can interact with the simulation through a simple user interface that provides full control over the simulation lifecycle.

+### Core Functionality

+- **Dynamic grid generation** – the grid scales automatically based on screen resolution (10 pixels per cell).
+- **Simulation control** – start, stop, and reset the simulation at any time.
+- **Two generation modes**:
+  - *Random mode* – randomly populates the board with live and dead cells.
+  - *Symmetrical mode* – generates a mirrored initial state to observe more structured evolution.
+- **Responsive visualization** – updates occur in real time for smooth pattern transitions.
+- **Optimized performance** – efficient handling of grid updates even for large board sizes.

+---

+## Technical Summary

+- **Engine:** Unity 3D
+- **Programming Language:** C#
+- **Rendering:** Real-time procedural mesh updates
+- **Primary Focus:** Cellular automata, algorithm simulation, procedural generation, and optimization of state transitions

+---

+## Educational Purpose

+This project serves as a visual and conceptual exploration of how simple rule-based systems can give rise to complex behavior.
+It provides an accessible platform for studying **cellular automata**, **emergent phenomena**, and **algorithmic modeling**.
+In addition to its educational purpose, it offers a foundation for further experimentation in generative systems, artificial life, or computational simulation within Unity.

+---

+## Future Extensions

+- Implementation of color-based visual states to represent cell age or energy
+- Introduction of custom rule sets beyond the standard Conway model
+- 3D cellular automata with volumetric evolution
+- Pattern import/export functionality for well-known Life configurations

+---

+## License

+This project is released for educational and non-commercial use.